Frontline Safety Training

 Module 1: Foundations of Conflict Management

-This introductory module explores the nature of difficult situations as the first step towards resolution.
-You will learn how to identify different types of conflict, understand common triggers, and explore the role of emotions during tense situations.
-This module is about shifting from reacting to conflict to approaching situations calmly and proactively.
+This introductory module explores the nature of difficult situations as the first step toward resolution.
+You will learn how to identify different types of conflict, understand common triggers, and examine the role emotions play during tense interactions.
+The focus is on shifting from reactive responses to calm, proactive approaches to conflict.

 Module 2: Safety through Trauma-Informed Practices

-Trauma-informed practices are important for library safety.
-In this module, you will learn how past experiences can influence behavior and how to respond in situations with empathy and compassion.
-The focus is on creating a safer environment for everyone by prioritizing understanding and respect in all interactions.
+Trauma-informed practices are essential for promoting safety in libraries.
+In this module, you will learn how past experiences can influence behavior and how to respond with empathy and compassion.
+The emphasis is on creating a safer environment for everyone by prioritizing understanding and respect in all interactions.

 Module 3: De-Escalation Techniques

 This module provides practical strategies for de-escalating tense interactions.
-You will learn how to use reflective listening, empathetic language, and controlled body language to calm a situation before it escalates.
-You'll explore the importance of safety, communication, and choice in the de-escalation process.
+You will learn how to use reflective listening, empathetic language, and controlled body language to calm situations before they escalate.
+The module highlights the importance of safety, communication, and choice in the de-escalation process.

 Module 4: Boundaries and Self-Care

 How do you protect your own well-being before, during, and after difficult encounters?
-This module will cover how to recognize your role and responsibilities during a crisis or tense situation.
-You will learn practical tips about personal boundaries and self-care techniques.
-By the end of the module, you will have a personal list to consult so that you remain safe and effective in your role.
+This module covers how to recognize your role and responsibilities during a crisis or tense situation.
+You will learn practical strategies for setting personal boundaries and practicing self-care, and you will create a personalized reference list to help you remain safe and effective in your role.

 Module 5: Safety in Situations

-This course is designed for public-facing staff and librarians at public libraries.
+This course is designed for public-facing staff and librarians working in public libraries.

 THIS WILL BE A SELF-PACED, ASYNCHRONOUS COURSE.